 So if my mate is going to go completely

-off his head off the grid, he is going to save $1 per day, or $365 per year.
+off his head off the grid, he is going to save $1 per day, or $365 per year in grid connection fees.

-But he is going to be paying $25,000 more for the privilege.
+But he will paying $19,000 more for the privilege.
 That makes the simple payback for going off grid 19 years!
 Or if you factor in an annual estimated 5% electricity price rise, that payback is 14 years.

 My advice to my buddy: Get a grid connect solar system which will typically pay back in 5-6 years.

 Please Note: These costs are for going completely off the grid for a typical Aussie home in the city with a turnkey professional design and installation.
 I’m assuming the homeowner is not electrically savvy and does not want to drastically change the way they use electricity.
 You can pay less if you have a very energy efficient home and constantly manage your usage, to make sure that you don’t drain the system too much – but let’s be honest – most people don’t want to do this!
 You’ll see a lot of comments below saying you can do it for a third of the price if you import your own components and DIY the install.
 That of course is true.
 I’m assuming you don’t want to do that.
 I’m assuming you want to pay a professional solar company to take responsibility for the system.